 We’re always looking for extra field hands, office help, photographers, people to make our events go smoothly, you name it.
 We can even create a customized day on the land for your business or community group.
 To get in touch, fill out this handy little form or reach out to Volunteer Coordinator Sam Schongalla.
 She’ll get back to you in a flash.
 She loves to find ways for people to pitch in.
 Or, check out our volunteer opportunities listings here.

 We like to keep our calendar of tours and events full, especially in the Northwest’s (somewhat) drier months.
 Please join us!
-Our tours are a fabulous, low-cost way to get out on our properties and to learn the inside story of our work to make the Northwest better.
+Our tours are a fabulous, immersive way to get out on our properties and to learn how we work to make the Northwest better.
 We also host picnics and pub nights.
 View all of our upcoming tours and events.
-Or email tour and events guru Hannah Carlton with questions.
+Or email us with questions.

 Live in Multnomah County or Lake Oswego?
 Join our Backyard Habitat Program.
 Run in collaboration with the Audubon Society of Portland, the program encourages people to remove noxious weeds, plant with Willamette Valley native plants, and manage storm water, among other good gardening practices.
 Since 2009, some 2,000 people have signed up and 500 yards have become Certified Backyard Habitats.
 (Wow!)
 The program has a beautiful new website which will tells you everything you need to know.
 Check it out here: www.backyardhabitats.org